-When a dog barks at "nothing," it usually means humans have not identified the trigger yet.
+When a dog barks at "nothing," the trigger is often outside human awareness.
 Dogs hear, smell, and notice movement differently than we do.
-They may respond to a car door down the street, a neighbor in the hallway, a distant dog, a reflection, wildlife under the deck, or a routine pattern that predicts something exciting.
+A car door down the street, a neighbor in the hallway, a distant dog, a reflection, wildlife under the deck, or a routine that predicts excitement can all be enough.

 The barking is real.
-The trigger may simply be subtle.
+The trigger is just not obvious yet.

 Alert barking happens when a dog notices a change and announces it.
 Window barking often follows movement outside.
-Night barking may be tied to quieter rooms where small sounds stand out.
+Night barking is common in quieter rooms where small sounds stand out.
 Some dogs bark at reflections, shadows, appliance noises, pipes, or phone sounds.

 Stress can lower the barking threshold.
 A dog who had a hard walk, visitors, poor sleep, or a scary noise earlier in the day may bark at smaller triggers later.

-For senior dogs, sudden night barking or barking at empty spaces can also be connected to pain, sensory decline, cognitive changes, or confusion.
+For senior dogs, sudden night barking or barking at empty spaces also raises health questions: pain, sensory decline, cognitive changes, or confusion.

-A curious alert dog may have forward ears, a lifted head, and quick movement toward the sound.
-A worried dog may bark with weight shifted back, a closed mouth, tucked tail, lip licking, or repeated scanning.
-A frustrated dog may bark and bounce between you and the window.
+A curious alert dog often has forward ears, a lifted head, and quick movement toward the sound.
+A worried dog often barks with weight shifted back, a closed mouth, tucked tail, lip licking, or repeated scanning.
+A frustrated dog often barks and bounces between you and the window.

 The recovery matters.
 Can your dog sniff, take food, and settle after the sound?
 Or do they stay on patrol?